 36.5 / North Sea: 12 hours, 46 minutes

-They are edited swiftly with purposefully long, slow shots lasting 10-20 minutes, and then exhibited on location within two weeks.
+They are edited within 10 days of completing the performance with purposefully long, slow shots lasting 10-20 minutes, and then exhibited on location.

-They can be exhibited as a 2-3 channel installation, or combined to create a 4-6 channel installation.
-When installed as a 2-channel, the same durational video work is shown on at two screens: the left channel starts at 00:00:00 and right channel starts exactly halfway through, ie. 06:23:00 (North Sea) or 06:10:30 (Bay of Bengal).
+The video works can be exhibited as a 2-3 channel installation, or combined to create a 4-6 channel installation.
+When installed as a 2-channel, the same durational video work is shown on at two screens: the left channel starts at 00:00:00 and right channel starts exactly halfway through, ie. 06:23:00 (North Sea), 06:10:30 (Bay of Bengal), or 06:08 (Bay of All Saints).
 The video then runs on a loop, ideally for 24 hours/day.
 The size is variable, but preferably large-scale on a suitable wall and/or as a surround experience with comfortable seating in the middle to encourage viewers to come and go or stay for substantial amounts of time.

 The sound is layered and almost subconscious, played at a low level.
 For each location, sound artist/composer Joshua Dumas creates new layer of audio based on local sounds and climate data.
 This new layer of audio functions in relationship to the previous locations, slowing growing a complex and layered low-level symphony.